 Pest control efforts can reduce or eliminate both pesty pests and harmful pests, but it is the second group that is of most concern.

 Examples of each are:

-- Rats and mice – rodents not only cause significant damage with their gnawing and nesting, their urine and droppings can spread disease, and their numbers can grow very quickly, increasing the damage and potential for disease.
+- Rats and mice – rodents not only cause significant damage with their gnawing and nesting, but their urine and droppings can also spread disease, and their numbers can grow very quickly, increasing the damage and potential for disease.

-- Bedbugs – having reinvaded the U.S. in the last couple decades after being relatively extinct, bedbugs are biting more and more sleeping children and adults in hotels, homes and other places.
+- Bedbugs – having reinvaded the U.S. in the last couple of decades after being relatively extinct, bedbugs are biting more and more sleeping children and adults in hotels, homes and other places.